nestordemeure/Simplers/readme.md

 # Simple(x) Global Optimization

-Experimentations with the [Simple(x)](https://github.com/chrisstroemel/Simple) global optimization algorithm.
+A Rust implementation of the [Simple(x)](https://github.com/chrisstroemel/Simple) global optimization algorithm.

 The strengths of this algorithm compared to Gaussian optimization would be the ability to deal with a large number of sample and high dimension gracefully.